tkaymak/beam_pipeline/README.md

-# Apache Beam example for Tamedia TX 2017
+# Apache Beam Example for Tamedia TX 2017

 This repository contains a very simple example pipeline that is using Apache Beam to read a logfile from Google Cloud Storage (GCS) and write it to Google BigQuery (BQ)